valryon/valryon.github.io/_posts/2013-09-16-using-hit-with-a-unity-project.md

 Few comments:

-- the *Library* folder is recreated the first time you open the project
+- the *Library* folder is created **automatically** the first time you open the project
-- the .csproj and .sln files can be recreated in one clic (Assets -> Sync Monodevelop projects) so you shoud not commit them (and they should not be modified manually)
+- the *.csproj* and *.sln* files can be recreated in one clic (Assets -> Sync Monodevelop projects) so you shoud not commit them (and they should not be modified manually)

 # Applying this to an existing project